We review 38 stick blenders priced from $10 to $299.

 Do you need a stick blender?

 A stick blender is useful for making soups and pureeing baby food.

-- making pastes or mayonnaise or
+- making pastes or mayonnaise

 - chopping or grinding small amounts of food

 Safety is just as important as comfort - their sharp, exposed blades make quick work of many foods, so ensuring your hands stay clear of them is vital.
 Most models come with some sort of guard to partially cover the blades.
 You should also take care when using your blender if it has a metal guard, as it could scratch and damage bowls and saucepans.

 CHOICE's experts independently test a wide range of products and services to bring you unbiased reviews, product comparison tools and buying advice that is trusted by 160,000+ members.

 For more information on Benchtop appliances, see Kitchen.